TimsManter/TM-S_CAR-RENT_WEB_SYM_PHP/README.md

 Info
 ----

+Just a simple demo which shows how to create a simple app in Symfony 3 to rent a cars by users and moderate orders.

-Framework: Symfony 3.0.*
+- Framework: Symfony 3.0.*
-Language: Polish
+- Language: Polish
-Project type: Sample
+- Project type: Sample
-Licence: MIT
+- Licence: MIT

 Live Demo
 -----------